Pathways to Commercial Liftoff

 Develop regulations for a scaled industry

-including methods of lifecycle emissions analysis across feedstocks and production pathways.
-These policy and regulatory developments, along with many others (e.g., changes that would streamline project permitting/siting), would take place across both federal and state agencies and would provide critical certainty to accelerate private investment.
+such as project permitting and siting reform and lifecycle emissions analysis across emerging feedstocks and production pathways.
+These policy and regulatory developments would take place across both federal and state agencies.

 Standardize processes and systems across the clean hydrogen economy

-private sector standards organizations will play a critical role in driving cross-industry standard operating procedures (SOPs), certifications, and component interoperability (e.g., at refueling stations) to accelerate project development and reduce costs.
+like standard operating procedures (SOPs), certifications, and component interoperability (e.g., at refueling stations) in partnership with private sector organizations to accelerate project development.

 Accelerate technical innovation through R&D